left01205/MNIST_Data_CNN/README.md

 ### Running the NumPy (From-Scratch) Model

 This script will first download the original MNIST dataset files.
-It then builds and trains the from-scratch model. **Note: This will be much slower than the TensorFlow version.**
+It then builds and trains the model from scratch. **Note: This will be much slower than the TensorFlow version.**

 ```sh
 python MNIST_CNN_Primitive.py